bcgov/zeva/.github/readme.md

 * Squash merge the tracking pull request to master
 * Create the release on GitHub from master branch
-* Create the new release branch from master branch
+* Create the new release branch from master branch (this is done automatically by pipeline create-release.yaml)
 * Change the new release branch as the default branch in the repo and update the branch protection rules https://github.com/bcgov/zeva/settings/branches

 ## Updates for the new release branch